NATHAN CHAPMAN, LAW FIRM MARKETING REINVENTED

 I never heard her complain – even as Multiple Sclerosis dealt her one loss after another, until ultimately she died too young from its complications.
 But whatever was thrown at her, she lived and died with dignity.

 Katie Chapman never wanted to give up on maintaining her independence.
 She’s the only person I know to run a small business out of her nursing home room (tax return filing and burning music CD mixes)!
 Lawyers should understand that for many of their clients, it’s not about the money – it’s about wanting to have lives of quality, independence and human dignity.

 What legal marketers can learn from my experience with my sister Katie

 Don’t create advertising for lawyers, create it for people like Katie.

 Katie’s MS was the most dramatic thing to ever happen to our family.
-Put humanity in your legal marketing.
+Put humanity in your law firm marketing.

 Nobody wants to be on Social Security Disability or in a wreck or to face bankruptcy.
 Create with a voice that stands up for the good people of America.